 1913 – The idea of wearing safety restraints first comes to prominence when the surviving pilot of a seaplane proposes all vehicle occupants should be restrained.

 1930s – Physicians in the US start fitting seatbelts to their cars and urge car manufacturers to do the same.

 1950s – Some vehicle manufacturers start fitting lap belts in their cars, while racing authorities begin to make seatbelts mandatory in race cars.

 Volvo introduces the first three-point, lap and diagonal seat belts and some US states make two-point belts a legal requirement.

-1960s - British law states front seat belt are mandatory on all new cars and the inertia reel seatbelt – a design still used in cars today – is developed.
+1960s – British law states front seat belts are mandatory on all new cars and the inertia reel seatbelt – a design still used in cars today – is developed.

 1970s – Australia introduces a law to make seatbelt wearing compulsory, some European countries follow but the UK fails to make it law and fewer than half of all drivers wear seatbelts.

 1980s – The UK finally makes seatbelt wearing a legal requirement for drivers and front passengers, and wearing rates jump from around 30% to almost 95% overnight.
 UK law states children must wear rear seatbelts.